Reserve Your Seat Today for CHPA's Self-Care Leadership Series & Summit!

 Registration & Logistics Questions

-*In keeping with the state and local ordinances with regard to COVID-19, the June 16th Self-Care Leadership Summit Reception has been designed to be a drive in/drive out event from 3:00-6:00 p.m.
-We will continue to carefully monitor the regulations and will open a limited room block if we are able on May 1.
-Please continue to check the website for updates.
+*In keeping with the state and local ordinances with regard to COVID-19, the June 16th Self-Care Leadership Summit Reception has been designed to be a drive in/drive out event from 3:00-6:00 p.m. at River House at Odette's.
+Our hotel room block is filled to capacity, please click here for additional lodging options.

 CHPA Gratefully Acknowledges the Generosity and Support of Our 2021 SLS Sponsors